-Diane (Shelley Long) pretends to her friend Rebecca (Julia Duffy) that she is in a relationship with her handsome boss Sam (Ted Danson).
+Diane (Shelley Long) is trying to impress a friend by pretending that she is in a relationship with her handsome boss Sam (Ted Danson).
 Sam decides to torment Diane by asking her to tie his shoelace.
 Diane immediately reciprocates by tying them excruciatingly tight.

 M*A*S*H episode 5.02 – "Bug Out" (1976)

 Hawkeye (Alan Alda), Hot Lips (Loretta Swit) and Radar (Gary Burghoff) stay behind while the rest of the M*A*S*H 4077th unit retreats.
 Radar brings in some foodstuffs that they were left, including some shoelaces, which Hawkeye jokes about how he would like them served.